A Conversation With Roger Soto, Director of Design for HOK’s Gulf Coast Region

 Did you have any other takeaways from this project?

-The design of CMA Tower is the result of great collaboration between HOK’s Houston and St. Louis offices.
+The design of tower is the result of great collaboration between HOK’s Houston and St. Louis offices.
 Out of this collaboration came many ideas that enabled the team to develop this unique, iconic design.

 The building is scheduled to be completed in 2017 and is already a significant element on the skyline of the city and the world.